kyma-project/kyma/tests/end-to-end/upgrade/README.md

 1. Install Kyma from the [latest](https://github.com/kyma-project/kyma/releases/latest) release.
 2. Install the upgrade-test [helm chart](chart/upgrade).
-3. Execute all testdefinitions with the label `kyma-project.io/test.before-upgrade`.
+3. Execute all TestDefinitions with the label `kyma-project.io/test.before-upgrade`.
-4. Upgrade Kyma cluster.
+4. Upgrade the Kyma cluster.
-5. Execute all testdefinitions with the label `kyma-project.io/test.after-upgrade`.
+5. Execute all TestDefinitions with the label `kyma-project.io/test.after-upgrade`.

 ### Use environment variables